SNCF Class BB 63000: Exports

-Further examples were operated in Spain as RENFE Class 307, in Portugal as Class 1200, in Luxembourg as Classes 850/900 and in the former Yugoslavia as Yugoslav Railways Class 642/643.
-The latter are now operated by Croatian Railways as Classes 2401 and 2402.
+Further examples were built for Spain as Renfe Class 307, in Portugal as Class 1200, in Luxembourg as Classes 850/900 and licence built in the former Yugoslavia by Đuro Đaković as Yugoslav Railways Class 642/643.
+The latter are now operated by Croatian Railways as Classes 2041 and 2042.

 Preservation

 Two examples of the class have been preserved at the Chemin de Fer à vapeur des Trois Vallées at Mariembourg, BB 63123 and BB 63149.